ArgonSilicon/tscfat/Docs/source/Introduction.rst

 The toolbox has simple user interface, having a single configuration file for filenames, paths, and variables used in the analysis.

-For the toolbox testing purposes, anomymized real life test data set is also provided.
+For the toolbox testing purposes, anomymized real life test data sets are availabe at the GitHub repository.

 Main features
 -------------